 |June 29, 2015 - July 10, 2015||2||M-F 8:30A-11:20A||Open||Robert Patrick||10419|

-Pharmacology is the study of drugs, and neuropharmacology is the study of drug effects on the nervous system.
-You will learn how scientists studying the brain use drugs to help us understand how the chemicals in our brain carry out their functions.
+Pharmacology is the study of drugs, and neuropharmacology is the study of the effects that drugs have on the nervous system.
+You will learn how the study of the drugs that the brain uses helps us to understand how the chemicals in our brain carry out their functions.
 These types of studies have significant implications with regard to possible drug therapies for diseases such as Parkinson’s and Alzheimer’s disease, as well as psychiatric disorders such as depression and schizophrenia.
 They also have implications with regard to normal brain functions such as learning and memory.
 These are all topics that you will learn about in this class.

 This course will be of value to any student interested in pursuing further knowledge and/or a career in medicine and/or research in the health sciences.

 There are no prerequisites for this course, but a strong interest in science is a must!